 According to the U.S. Bureau of Labor Statistics, prices for parking fees and tolls were 16.64% higher in 2018 versus 2012 (a $0.83 difference in value).

-Between 2012 and 2017: Parking and tolls experienced an average inflation rate of 2.60% per year.
+Between 2012 and 2018: Parking and tolls experienced an average inflation rate of 2.60% per year.
 This rate of change indicates significant inflation.
-In other words, parking and tolls costing $5 in the year 2012 would cost $5.73 in 2017 for an equivalent purchase.
-Compared to the overall inflation rate of 1.47% during this same period, inflation for parking and tolls was similar.
+In other words, parking and tolls costing $5 in the year 2012 would cost $5.83 in 2018 for an equivalent purchase.
+Compared to the overall inflation rate of 1.47% during this same period, inflation for parking and tolls was higher.

-In the year 2012: Pricing changed by 8.69%, significantly above the average yearly change for parking and tolls during the 2012-2017 time period.
-Compared to inflation for all items in 2012 (2.07%), price inflation for parking and tolls was much higher.
+In the year 2012: Pricing changed by 8.45%, which is significantly above the average yearly change for parking and tolls during the 2012-2018 time period.
+Compared to inflation for all items in 2012 (2.07%), inflation for parking and tolls was much higher.